uber/AutoDispose/docs/index.md

  that we've learned from.
 Much of the internal scope resolution mechanics of `AutoDispose` are inspired by RxLifecycle.

+## RxJava versions support

+- RxJava 3
+  - AutoDispose 2.x
+- RxJava 2
+  - AutoDispose 1.x
-## RxJava 1
+- RxJava 1

-This pattern is *sort of* possible in RxJava 1, but only on `Subscriber` (via `onStart()`) and `CompletableObserver` (which matches RxJava 2's API).
-We are aggressively migrating our internal code to RxJava 2, and do not plan to try to backport this to RxJava 1.
+  - We do not plan to try to backport this to RxJava 1.
+This pattern is *sort of* possible in RxJava 1, but only on `Subscriber` (via `onStart()`) and `CompletableObserver` (which matches the API of RxJava 2+).

+2.x versions of AutoDispose are built for RxJava 3.

 ## Static analysis